 Weather (…and bad weather periods)

-The rainy season or the monsoon season starts from mid-June and continues till September.
-However, there may still be rains in early October.
-Spring and Autumn seasons have clear weather and dry as well.
+The rainy season or the monsoon season starts in mid-June and continues till September.
+However, there may still be rain in early October.
+Spring and Autumn seasons have clear weather and are dry as well.
 The temperature in the higher attitudes is influenced by the local conditions such as the altitude itself.
 The weather may change on short notice in higher altitudes.
 October to November/December is the most popular season for Everest Base Camp Trek.

 The flight to and from the hill town of Lukla is relatively uncertain due to its typical geographical location.
 Flights are often delayed due to bad weather conditions due to which most of the flights start early in the day.
 Trekkers are therefore advised to spare some days for such delays during the trek owing to the bad weather periods.

-Scarfs, warm hats, sunglasses with UV protection, and headlamps give protection to your heads while you will need thermal tops, pullovers, down vest, Gore-Tex jackets among others for your upper body.
-Gloves, mittens protect your hands, and non-cotton underwear briefs, hiking shorts and trousers, fleece or woolen trousers, shell pants are essential for your lower body.
-Pack socks, hiking boots and running shoes, gaiters, and other gears for feet along with the rucksack and travel bags, and sleeping bags during the trek.
+Scarfs, warm hats, sunglasses with UV protection, and headlamps give protection to your head while you will need thermal tops, pullovers, down vests, and Gore-Tex jackets among others for your upper body.
+Gloves and mittens protect your hands, and non-cotton underwear briefs, hiking shorts and trousers, fleece or woolen trousers, and shell pants are essential for your lower body.
+Pack socks, hiking boots, running shoes, gaiters, and other gear for feet along with the rucksack and travel bags, and sleeping bags during the trek.
 Required medicines, toiletries, and other practical items are required as well.

 Health and Related issues